Brightwizard21/cos425-group/README.md

 ## Tomomi Bahun
 I spent most of my time at home during the winter break.
 I watched a British baking show, and it made me want to learn baking.
 I practiced baking some fun stuff, like macarons and cream puffs, and they came out good.
 Also, I purchased the entire series of Demon Slayer books and enjoyed reading them.
 They were expensive, but I thought they were worth buying.

+##Jason Tyler
+I spent pretty much all of my time over winter break sleeping and reading.
+I did some brainstorming for game ideas (which basically includes mechanics, the world, etc.).
+I also got really into reading manga again (with my favorite being So I'm a Spider, So What?) which resulted in me buying three of the light novels.
+Beyond playing games, sleeping, and reading manga, I tried fixing my sleeping schedule (and failed), I made Irish Baileys Icecream with my dad, I also did some brainstorming for a couple of games I'd be interested in making.
+It was a pretty good time all around.